Pacific Rocky Intertidal Monitoring: Trends and Synthesis

 Little Harbor is dominated by a mixture of consolidated metamorphic bedrock and boulder fields, and the area surrounding the site is comprised of a mixture of consolidated bedrock, boulder fields, and sandy beach.
 The primary coastal orientation of this site is south/southwest.

-Long-Term Monitoring Surveys at Little Harbor were established in 1995, and are done by University of California Los Angeles and University of California Santa Barbara (Tatman Foundation).
+Long-Term Monitoring Surveys at Little Harbor were established in 1995, and are done by volunteers.
 Long-Term MARINe surveys currently target the following species and/or areas: Chthamalus/Balanus (Acorn Barnacles), Mytilus (California Mussel), Silvetia (Golden Rockweed), Rock (Above Barnacles), and Pisaster (Ochre Star).
 This site includes two subareas on a headland between two coves (Little Harbor and Shark Cove), with the most sheltered subarea on the north side of Shark Cove targeting Silvetia only.
 Click here to view Long-Term trends at this site.

 Biodiversity Surveys were done by University of California Santa Cruz in 2002 and 2007.
 The Biodiversity Survey grid encompasses two sections that are approximately 10 meters (along shore) x 10 meters (seaward), and 12 meters (along shore) x 10 meters (seaward).
 Click here to view Biodiversity Survey findings at this site.